philippklodt/velocity/README.md

 ## Basic usage
 ### Put multiple simultaneous TFFs in order
-You can set an element's transformSequence via `$.Velocity.transformSequence()`.
+You can set an element's transform sequence via `$.Velocity.transformSequence()`.
 Pass an array describing the ordered list of TFFs.

 Say you want to animate an element from its initial position to the state described in Example 1 above.